tnmsoft/betadocs/_docs/creating-reports/filtering/including-records.md

 ![](/assets/images/calendarclock.png)

 If you want to be prompted to enter the values when you run the report, turn on the *Ask at runtime* option.
+With this option turned on, an additional option, *Update filter value on run*, will be visible.
+If you turn this option on, then the value entered for the filter prompt when the report is run will be saved and used as the default value for the prompt the next time the report is run.

 To compare a field to another field rather than a value, select *Field* from the *Compare to* option (the default is Value, which means a value is used).
 Select the field to compare against in the drop-down list that appears in place of the value text box.
 Note that this only allows you to select fields from the same table and the same data type as the field you're filtering on; for example, if you choose a date field, only date fields from the same table appear in the list.
 Also note that *Compare to* isn't available if you choose the *is blank*, *is not blank*, *is Yes*, *is No*, *is one of*, or *is not one of* operators.
 To compare a field in one table to a field in another table, use a database expression (described next) and specify the name of the field in the other table as the expression.